Federal Reserve cuts key rate by sizable half-point, signaling end to its inflation fight

 The Fed’s policymakers also signaled that they expect to cut their key rate by an additional half-point in their final two meetings this year, in November and December.
 And they envision four more rate cuts in 2025 and two in 2026.

-In a statement, the Fed came closer than it has before to declaring victory over inflation: It said it “has gained greater confidence that inflation is moving sustainably toward 2%.”
+In a statement and in a news conference with Chair Jerome Powell, the Fed came closer than it has before to declaring victory over inflation.

+“We know that it is time to recalibrate our (interest rate) policy to something that’s more appropriate given the progress on inflation,” Powell said.
+“We’re not saying, ‘mission accomplished’ ... but I have to say say, though, we’re encouraged by the progress that we have made.”

+“The U.S. economy is in a good place,” he added, “and our decision today is designed to keep it there.”

 Though the central bank now believes inflation is largely defeated, many Americans remain upset with still-high prices for groceries, gas, rent and other necessities.
 Former President Donald Trump blames the Biden-Harris administration for sparking an inflationary surge.
 Vice President Kamala Harris, in turn, has charged that Trump’s promise to slap tariffs on all imports would raise prices for consumers even further.